-The GenRocket Runtime consist of a set of Jars that can be loaded and executed by a Java Virtual Machine (JVM) to load and run GenRocket Scenarios.
+The GenRocket Runtime consists of a set of Jars that can be loaded and executed by a Java Virtual Machine (JVM) to load and run GenRocket Scenarios.

 The GenRocket Runtime consists of the following set of Jars: